dapr/quickstarts/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about Dapr
+about: Ask a question about Dapr quickstarts
 title: ''
 labels: kind/question
 assignees: ''